ilarsf/aarc_lts/for-learners/safety/self-rescue.md

                 Float the near-side blade flat on the water, shaft perpendicular to the hull.
 This gives you a stable brace.
 Verify the oarlock is properly closed.
               </li>
               <li><strong>Retrieve the Far-Side Oar</strong><br>
                 Swim or lean over to grab the other oar.
-Push its blade out so both blades lie parallel, with the handles overlapping.
+Extend both oars, pushing them out so they are fully extended and both blades lie flat on the water, with the handles overlapping.
 Ensure this oarlock is also properly closed.
               </li>
               <li><strong>Position your hands</strong><br>
                 Grasp the overlapping handles in one hand.
 Keep your elbow high over the shaft.
 The other hand is on the center strip.